 Valuation of closely held stock must be established by an appraiser who is knowledgeable about corporate valuation.
 Donors considering a gift of closely held stock must not enter into a prior written agreement with either the closely held corporation or a potential third-party purchaser.
-The donor is entitled to a deduction for the fair market value of the stock up to 30 percent of adjusted gross income.
-A qualified appraisal and Form 8283 are required for gifts of $10,000 or more.
+The donor is entitled to a deduction for the fair market value of the stock up to 30% of adjusted gross income.
+A qualified appraisal and Form 8283 are required for gifts of $10,000.00 or more.

-Gifts of real estate include a house or personal residence, farm, vacation home and commercial buildings.
-The charitable deduction for a gift of real estate is generally limited to 30 percent of adjusted gross income, with a five year carryover and must be substantiated by a qualified appraisal of its fair market value.
+Gifts of real estate include houses or personal residences, farms, vacation homes and commercial buildings.
+The charitable trust deduction for a gift of real estate is generally limited to 30% of adjusted gross income with a five year carryover and must be substantiated by a qualified appraisal of its fair market value.

-Gifts of real estate may be contributed as outright gifts, as a retained life estate, gifted through a donor's will or as a contribution to a charitable remainder trust.
-Only unmortgaged real estate can be used to fund a qualified charitable remainder trust.
+Gifts of real estate may be contributed as outride gifts, as a retained life estate, gifted through a donor's will or as a contribution to a charitable remainder trust.
+Only un-mortgaged real estate can be used to fund a qualified charitable remainder trust.

 Gifts of life insurance provide a way for donors to make a sizable future gift that might not otherwise be possible.
-A donor may donate a paid-up life insurance policy, purchase a new policy and name Mount Marty as owner and beneficiary or simply name us as a beneficiary.
-For the gift of a paid-up policy, the donor will be entitled to an income tax deduction equal to the lesser of the cash value of the policy or the total premiums paid.
-To qualify for a charitable deduction, the donor must name the College owner and beneficiary and not retain any "incidents of ownership".
+A donor may donate a paid-up life insurance policy, purchase a new policy and name Mount Marty College as owner and beneficiary or simple name Mount Marty College as a beneficiary.
+For the gift of a paid-up policy, the donor will be entitled to an income tax deduction equal to the lesser of the cash value of the policy of the total premiums paid.
+To qualify for a charitable deduction, the donor must name Mount Marty College owner and beneficiary and not retain any "incidents of ownerships."

 Qualified retirement plan assets

-At the death of the plan participant, an IRA is characterized as income in respect of the decedent (IRD).
-IRD is treated as taxable income to the beneficiary and is also includible in the estate of the decedent for federal estate tax purposes.
+At the death of the plan participant, an IRA is characterized as income in respect of the descendant (IRD.)
+IRD is treated as taxable income to the beneficiary and is also includible in the estate of the descendant for federal estate tax purposes.
 Generally, the undistributed balance of qualified retirement plans is fully includable in the donor's gross estate for estate tax purposes.
 In addition, since the funds in retirement accounts usually represent deferred compensation that has not been subject to income tax, beneficiaries must pay the income tax.
-The combination of federal estate and income taxes on an IRA can exceed 70 percent.
+The combination of federal estate and incomes taxes on an IRA can exceed 70%.

-The Office of Advancement would be happy to assist in providing illustrations, sample documents or other pertinent information during the charitable gifting process.
-For more information on any of these Ways to Give, or for a specific proposal please contact us.
+The Office of Advancement is happy to assist in providing illustrations, sample documents or other pertinent information during the charitable gifting process.
+For more information on any of the Mount Marty College giving options or for a specific proposal, please contact us.